 - green leafy vegetables – such as broccoli, cabbage and okra, but not spinach

-- ground nuts and smooth nut butters
+- ground almonds and smooth almond butter

 - bread and anything made with fortified flour.

 Iodine is found in a range of foods, the richest sources being fish and dairy products.
-Seaweed is a concentrated source of iodine, but it can provide excessive amounts (particularly so in the case of brown seaweed such as kelp) and therefore eating seaweed more than once a week is not recommended, especially during pregnancy.
+Seaweed is a concentrated source of iodine, but it can provide excessive amounts (particularly so in the case of brown seaweed, such as kelp) and therefore eating seaweed more than once a week is not recommended, especially during pregnancy.
 White fish contains more iodine than oily fish.
 Milk and dairy products are the main sources of iodine for most people.